 Once you have an account, you can create your own copy of the starting world.
 The starting world is already set up with simple goals and behaviors, to which we will add xAPI tracking.
 To clone the world, we first need to find it in the worlds list.
-Click the “Worlds” link from either the top banner or the homepage, and search for “Bootcamp”
+Click the “Worlds” link from either the top banner or the homepage, and search for “Bootcamp.”